simon0302010/Controllable/README.md

 # Controllable
-A program to control your computer through it's camera.
+A program to control your computer through its camera.